cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/language/Python/API/flask-auth.md

 The function decorated with the `verify_password` decorator receives the username and password sent by the client.
 - If the credentials belong to a user, then the function should return the user object.
-- If the credentials are invalid the functon can return `None` or `False`.
+- If the credentials are invalid the function can return `None` or `False`.
 - The user object can then be queries from the `current_user()` method of the authentication instance.